kacheio/docs/docs/intro/quick-start.md

     # Start the container with the mounted config file.
     command:
       - "-config.file=/etc/kache/kache.sample.yml"
-    # Expose port that are configured in the kache config file.
+    # Expose ports that are configured in the kache config file.
     ports:
       - "80:80"
       - "8080:8080"